DanArmor/ai-algorithms/README.md

 AI algorithms visualizations made with Rust and [egui](https://github.com/emilk/egui).

-Executables can be downloaded from [Release page](https://github.com/DanArmor/ai-algorithms/releases).
+Executables for Windows and Linux can be downloaded from [Release page](https://github.com/DanArmor/ai-algorithms/releases).

 Contains:
 * Simulated annealing ([what it is](https://en.wikipedia.org/wiki/Simulated_annealing))